IN THIS SECTION

-By the age of two or three, parents can begin to teach children proper brushing techniques (the ADHA offers great tips for brusing here).
+By the age of two or three, parents can begin to teach children proper brushing techniques.
 Please note that parents will need to assist with flossing and brushing until the child is seven or eight and has developed the dexterity to do it alone.

 Parents should also schedule regular oral health appointments starting around the child's first birthday.
-The dentists and hygienists at the Gundlah Dental Center will check for cavities in the primary teeth and watch for developmental problems, as well as help to create a positive experience that may alleviate fear at future visits.
+The dentists and hygienists at our Dental Center's will check for cavities in the primary teeth and watch for developmental problems, as well as help to create a positive experience that may alleviate fear at future visits.

 Oral Health For Young Adults

 Proper nutrition and good oral hygiene habits at home are especially important for teenagers.
 A proper diet, complemented with brushing and flossing play an important role in maintaining a healthy smile and preserving teeth through adulthood.